Lorentz Violation and the Higgs Mechanism: Lorentz-Violating Lagrangians

-While the contribution of $c_{A}^{\nu\mu}=\frac{1}{2}(c^{\nu\mu}-c^{\mu\nu})$ to the Lagrangian is not identically zero, there is again no room in the energy-momentum relation for such an antisymmetric object (at leading order).
-It turns out that the only physically observable combinations of the $c$ coefficients are $c^{\nu\mu}+c^{\mu\nu}+c^{\alpha\nu}c_{\alpha}\,^{\mu}$.
-Orthogonal combinations of the $c$ coefficients merely correspond to redefinitions of the Dirac matrices.
+The physical excitations of the theory are the (massive) gauge field $A$ and the Higgs $h$.
+Note that because $h$ and $A$ are, respectively, even and odd under C, mixing between propagation states of these fields must involve the C-odd coefficient $k_{A}$.

 The Goldstone boson field $\varphi$ does not have physical excitations.
 By working in the unitarity gauge, we may choose the gauge parameter $\alpha$ so as to make $\Phi$ everywhere real (at the classical level).
 This eliminates $\varphi$ from external states.
-However, quantum fluctuations in the $\varphi$ field cannot be entirely eliminated, and the Goldstone boson field will appear as a virtual intermediary in loop calculations.
-In fact, the presence of $\varphi$ is a crucial ingredient in some cancellations that are necessary for the renormalizability and unitarity of the Lorentz-invariant version of SQED.
+However, quantum fluctuations in the $\varphi$ field cannot be entirely eliminated, and the Goldstone boson field will appear as a virtual intermediary in loop calculations; this is actually crucial to the renormalizability and unitarity of SQED.